janl99/OneDriveForBusiness-Explorer-MVC/README.md

 ```

 ###Uploading files
-Uploads a stream as a file to OneDrive for Business
+Uploads a stream as a file to OneDrive for Business deleting the file if it alrady exists.

 ```csharp
 SharePointClient client = await GetSharePointClient();